microsoft/GraphEngine/doc/Config/config-v2.md

 <tbody>
 <tr>
 <td class="tableblock halign-left valign-top"><p class="tableblock">Template</p></td>
 <td class="tableblock halign-left valign-top"><p class="tableblock">Optional.
 The value is the ID of a template.
-If it is specified, the current node will inherit the attributes and child elements of the template.</p></td>
+If it is specified, the current node will inherit the attributes and child elements of the template node.</p></td>
 </tr>
 </tbody>
 </table>

-A `Local` node can have one or more <a href='configuration-nodes'>configuration nodes</a> as its child elements.
+A `Local` node can have one or more <a href='#configuration-nodes'>configuration nodes</a> as its child elements.

 #### Cluster Node

-A `Cluster` node contains information about servers and proxies of a Graph Engine cluster.
-There can be multiple cluster nodes as long as they have different identifiers.
+A `Cluster` node contains configurations for servers and proxies of a Graph Engine cluster.
+There can be multiple `Cluster` nodes as long as they have different identifiers.
 A `Cluster` node can have an optional attribute `Id`.

 <table class="tableblock frame-all grid-all spread">
 <colgroup>